12 Solid Bets When You're Shopping for 'The Dress' in San Francisco

 3326 Sacramento Street

 Breaking the standard New York-LA-Chicago mold, this is the rare bridal boutique with locations in San Francisco, Moscow, and Dubai.
 It's hard to pinpoint an aesthetic at Helen Miller.
-There are lots of embellished princess/ball gown styles, a 20s-inspired design, several lace naked-dress options, and even a minimalist number here and there.
+There are lots of embellished princess/ball gown styles, a fews 20s-inspired silhouettes, a lace naked-dress option, and even a colorful number here and there.
+(The blue Heaven and sparkly pink Liberty styles very Disney princess, but in a good way.)
 With that in mind, you'll probably find a silhouette that you like, and the designer will work with you to customize details on your dress.

-Jin Wang offers the traditional bridal salon experience, albeit in a glam-modern setting.
-The spacious, light-filled boutique in Union Square feels like an art gallery where the works on display are dresses.
+Jin Wang offers the traditional bridal salon experience, albeit in an unusual setting for the moment.
+While the building that houses her Union Square boutique is being renovated, Wang has relocated her business to Twin Peaks.
 Check it out for an outstanding selection of the designers you’re used to seeing in glossy magazines—Carolina Herrera, Naeem Khan, J. Mendel, Lela Rose, and more.
 The store also hosts a number of trunk shows, so check the events schedule on the website to see which label is up next.

 180 Geary Street